The answer to this question is... kind of! Can you freeze store-bought chicken salad? Probably not.

 There are many different types of chicken salad and your ingredients will determine whether or not it's a good idea to freeze!

-Chicken salad obviously has cooked chicken at its heart, sitting along side various other things like salad leaves, celery, avocado, spring onions, fresh chopped veg and herbs, boiled eggs, as well as fresh or dried fruit and different nuts and seeds.
-Often mixed with a mayonnaise based dressing.
+Chicken salad obviously has cooked chicken at its heart, sitting alongside various other things like salad leaves, avocado, fresh chopped veg and herbs, boiled eggs, as well as fresh or dried fruit and different nuts and seeds.
+Often mixed with a mayonnaise-based dressing.